SIDN/rollover-mon/README.md

 **Details**

 With the option '--details', a more detailed output can be produced.
-Its output depends on the chosen option:

-- propdelay' and 'pubdelay' options

-Shows per query interval, how many resolvers or authoritative name servers (in %) see which key.

-- 'trustchain' option

-Does not generate an output but generates a time series of the state of the measured resolvers across and stores it as a CSV.
+It does not generate an output but generates a time series of the state of the measured resolvers across and stores it as a CSV.
 The CSV is stored in the location defined in the _[OUTPUT]_ --> _csv_path_ parameter defined in _config.ini_.
 Every time the command is run, a new CSV is created and the old one is overwritten.